WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

      _"huge fines were imposed for trivial offenses"_

+- trunk

+  1. noun: the main woody stem of a tree as distinct from its branches and roots.

+     _"you can tell the age of a tree by the rings inside its trunk"_

+  2. noun: a person's or animal's body apart from the limbs and head.

+     _"the children had an itchy rash on the trunk and extremities"_

+  3. noun: the elongated, prehensile nose of an elephant.

+     _"an elephant's trunk is so strong and agile, it can push down trees, or pick up a single piece of straw"_

+  4. noun: a large box with a hinged lid for storing or transporting clothes and other articles.

+     _"libraries, dusty archives, and old trunks in family attics may eventually provide further material"_

+  5. noun(NORTH AMERICAN): an enclosed space at the back of a car for carrying luggage and other goods; a boot.

+     _"he met them at the curb and placed the bags in the trunk"_

 - turbulent

   1. adjective: characterized by conflict, disorder, or confusion; not controlled or calm. 以冲突，无序，混乱为特征；不受控制或不冷静的。